perfsonar/docs/release_candidates/5.1.0/_sources/cookbook_central_archive.rst.txt

     .. image:: images/cbca_gf_verify.png

 3. Navigate to the **perfSONAR Host Metrics** page.
-There may be a link under "Recently Viewed Dashboards" (see previous screenshot) or type "perfSONARHost Metrics" in the search bar:
+There may be a link under "Recently Viewed Dashboards" (see previous screenshot) or type "perfSONAR Host Metrics" in the search bar:

     .. image:: images/cbca_gf_search_hm.png